 Yes, we support male and female victims experiencing forced marriage and honour based abuse.
 We support individuals of all ages and ethnic backgrounds.

-What more needs to be done in relation to forced marriage/honour based abuse?
+What more needs to be done in relation to Honour Based Abuse and Forced Marriage?

 We believe awareness needs to continue to be raised across the UK and indeed internationally as well in relation to the issues of forced marriage and honour based abuse.
 More training needs to be carried out for professionals so that they are equipped with knowledge and confidence to deal with these cases.
 We offer training to professionals i.e. Police, social services, health professionals and so forth as we believe in the one chance rule- to get it right when supporting victims as we are aware they can be significantly harmed or indeed murdered in the false name of honour.